cheyroseflammer/Cheyroseflammer/README.md

 <!-- About me -->
 <h2 align="center">About me</h2>

 <p align="center">Hello my name is Chey.
 I'm a graduate of Thinkfuls Software Engineering Program and UCSD's Data Science and Visualization Course.
-I am a creative computer programmer dedicated to developing interactive, user-friendly, and feature-rich websites and dashbaords.
+I am a creative computer programmer dedicated to developing interactive, user-friendly, and feature-rich websites and dashboards.
 I have 2 years of experience in leveraging analytical skills and strong attention to detail in order to deliver original and efficient web solutions.
 Specializing in JavaScript, React, Data Analysis & Visualization with Python and SQL.
 I can provide technical knowledge and expertise and build stunning websites from start to finish.</p>

 <!-- Tech Header -->